 ![]() |

-Frequently Asked Questions
+Answers to frequently Asked Questions

 SCREEN FORMATS.
 The 2.35:1 cinema format is obsolete.
 This format was officially replaced in 1972 by the Society for Motion Picture and Television Engineers (SMPTE) standards committee with the 2.4:1 cinema format.
 Some additional screen border masking may be needed to fully fit standard 2.4:1 content onto a 2.35:1 screen.
 Even on a 2.4:1 screen, border width should ideally be a minimum of 1.5” (37mm) to mask content aspect ratio variations.

 SUBTITLES.
 Captions and subtitles are often placed at the bottom of wide screen content and therefore may be cut off on a 2.4:1 screen.
 Many Blu-ray players offer the ability for subtitles in Blu-ray content to be shifted as desired so they become visible.
 However, streaming services typically force subtitles to a location without the ability to reposition.
 In this case content should be treated as 16:9 so that the subtitles below and above the image can appear.
 AppleTV is leading the revolution toward anamorphic 2.4:1 projection with not only anamorphic modes but also subtitle repositioning, but the various other content provider apps on an AppleTV device still need to be evolved to take advantage of these features.
+As a simpler and more universal solution, Panamorph is working with projector manufactures to include subtitle treatment.

 PROJECTOR ORIENTATION.
 The projector should be ideally mounted horizontally +/- 3” from screen center and at a height equal to or slightly above the top of the screen image for best geometry (for more details see the lens model manual).